-2.5.3 Publishing a new Repository Revision
+2.7.3 Publishing a new Repository Revision

-Fig. 2.3: Updating a mounted CernVM-FS repository by overlaying it with a copy-on-write aufs volume.
+Fig. 2.3: Updating a mounted CernVM-FS repository by overlaying it with a copy-on-write union file system volume.
 Any changes will be accumulated in a writable volume (yellow) and can be synchronized into the CernVM-FS repository afterwards.
 The file catalog contains the directory structure as well as file metadata, symbolic links, and secure hash keys of regular files.
 Regular files are compressed and renamed to their cryptographic content hash before copied into the data store.

-Since the repositories may contain many file system objects, we cannot afford to generate an entire repository from scratch for every update.
-Instead, we add a writable file system layer on top of a mounted read-only CernVM-FS repository using the union file system aufs.
-This renders a read-only CernVM-FS mount point writable to the user, while all performed changes are stored in a special writable scratch area managed by aufs.
+Since the repositories may contain many file system objects (i.e. ATLAS contains $70 10^6$ file system objects - February 2016), we cannot afford to generate an entire repository from scratch for every update.
+Instead, we add a writable file system layer on top of a mounted read-only CernVM-FS repository using a union file system.
+This renders a read-only CernVM-FS mount point writable to the user, while all performed changes are stored in a special writable scratch area managed by the union file system.
 A similar approach is used by Linux Live Distributions that are shipped on read-only media, but allow virtual editing of files where changes are stored on a RAM disk.

-If a file in the CernVM-FS repository gets changed, aufs first copies it to the writable volume and applies any changes to this copy (copy-on-write semantics). aufs will put newly created files or directories in the writable volume as well.
-Additionally it creates special hidden files (called white-outs) to keep track of file deletions in the CernVM-FS repository.
+If a file in the CernVM-FS repository gets changed, the union file system first copies it to the writable volume and applies any changes to this copy (copy-on-write semantics).
+Also newly created files or directories will be stored in the writable volume.
+Additionally the union file system creates special hidden files (called white-outs) to keep track of file deletions in the CernVM-FS repository.

-Eventually, all changes applied to the repository are stored in aufs's scratch area and can be merged into the actual CernVM-FS repository by a subsequent synchronization step.
+Eventually, all changes applied to the repository are stored in this scratch area and can be merged into the actual CernVM-FS repository by a subsequent synchronization step.
 Up until the actual synchronization step takes place, no changes are applied to the CernVM-FS repository.
-Therefore, any unsuccessful updates to a repository can be rolled back by simply clearing the writable file system layer of aufs.
+Therefore, any unsuccessful updates to a repository can be rolled back by simply clearing the writable file system layer of the union file system.

-2.5.4 Requirements for a new Repository
+2.7.4 Requirements for a new Repository

 In order to create a repository, the server and client part of CernVM-FS must be installed on the release manager machine.
-Furthermore your machine should provide an aufs enabled kernel as well as a running Apache2 web server.
-Currently we support Scientific Linux 6 and Ubuntu 12.04 distributions.
+Furthermore you will need a kernel containing a union file system implementation as well as a running Apache2 web server.
+Currently we support Scientific Linux 6, Ubuntu 12.04+ and Fedora 22+ distributions.
 Please note, that Scientific Linux 6 does not ship with an aufs enabled kernel, therefore we provide a compatible patched kernel as RPMs (see Installing the AUFS-enabled Kernel on Scientific Linux 6 for details).